wellenina/memory-game/README.md

 # memory-game
-A Memory Game to practice my JavaScript
+A Memory Game

+This is a simple game I'm working on to practice HTML, CSS, and especially JavaScript.

+The idea and original code are from kubowania: https://github.com/kubowania/memory-game